James VI and I: Regencies

 James (right) depicted aged 17 beside his mother, 1583.
 In reality, they were separated when he was still a baby.

 The care of James was entrusted to the Earl and Countess of Mar, "to be conserved, nursed, and upbrought" in the security of Stirling Castle.
 James was anointed King of Scotland at the age of thirteen months at the Church of the Holy Rude in Stirling, by Adam Bothwell, Bishop of Orkney, on 29 July 1567.
 The sermon at the coronation was preached by John Knox.
 In accordance with the religious beliefs of most of the Scottish ruling class, James was brought up as a member of the Protestant Church of Scotland, the Kirk.
 The Privy Council selected George Buchanan, Peter Young, Adam Erskine (lay abbot of Cambuskenneth), and David Erskine (lay abbot of Dryburgh) as James's preceptors or tutors.
 As the young king's senior tutor, Buchanan subjected James to regular beatings but also instilled in him a lifelong passion for literature and learning.
 Buchanan sought to turn James into a God-fearing, Protestant king who accepted the limitations of monarchy, as outlined in his treatise De Jure Regni apud Scotos.

 In 1568, Mary escaped from Lochleven Castle, leading to several years of sporadic violence.
 The Earl of Moray defeated Mary's troops at the Battle of Langside, forcing her to flee to England, where she was subsequently kept in confinement by Elizabeth.
 On 23 January 1570, Moray was assassinated by James Hamilton of Bothwellhaugh.
 The next regent was James's paternal grandfather, Matthew Stewart, Earl of Lennox, who was carried fatally wounded into Stirling Castle a year later after a raid by Mary's supporters.
 His successor, the Earl of Mar, "took a vehement sickness" and died on 28 October 1572 at Stirling.
 Mar's illness, wrote James Melville, followed a banquet at Dalkeith Palace given by James Douglas, Earl of Morton.

 Morton was elected to Mar's office and proved in many ways the most effective of James's regents, but he made enemies by his rapacity.
-He fell from favour when Frenchman Esmé Stewart, Sieur d'Aubigny, first cousin of James's father Lord Darnley and future Earl of Lennox, arrived in Scotland and quickly established himself as the first of James's powerful favourites.
+He fell from favour when Frenchman Esmé Stewart, Sieur d'Aubigny, first cousin of James's father Lord Darnley, arrived in Scotland and quickly established himself as the first of James's powerful favourites.
 James was proclaimed an adult ruler in a ceremony of Entry to Edinburgh on 19 October 1579.
 Morton was executed on 2 June 1581, belatedly charged with complicity in Darnley's murder.
-On 8 August, James made Lennox the only duke in Scotland.
-The king, then fifteen years old, remained under the influence of Lennox for about one more year.
+On 8 August, James made Stewart Duke of Lennox, the only duke in Scotland.
+The king, then fifteen years old, remained under the influence of the Duke for about one more year.